cgradwohl/terraform_api_lambda_python/README.md

 ## Next Steps {#next-steps}

-Here is my thought process to improve the code bath, developer workflows and get ready to go to production.
+Here is my thought process to improve the code base, developer workflows and get ready to go to production.

 1. Standardize dependecy management.
    To save time I manually managed all dependecies, but I would like to add more robust and safe dependcy manage tooling like Poetry.